Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2015-11-21-coding-exercise.markdown

 It is clear that 36Mo is still a big file, even it is much smaller than .mov file (1.5Go).<BR/>

-Mov file compression algorithm is based on lossy JPEG (Fourier consinus transformationon using real number), so it is clearly not adpated to compress RGB integers image generated from computer screen (using only horizontal/vertical rectangles, and Fonts : vector graphics, not raster bitmap)
+Mov file compression algorithm is based on lossy JPEG (Fourier cosinus transformationon using float numbers and roundings), so it is clearly not adpated to compress RGB integers image generated from computer screen (using only horizontal/vertical rectangles, and Fonts : vector graphics, not raster bitmap)
 <BR/>

 Basically, a video of someone typing text in an editor is a video with a very LOW BIT RATE information between each frame!